Practice Energy Efficiency

 First step can be to lessen the number of bulbs you - many fittings and rooms have unnecessary bulbs.
 Replace shockingly wasteful halogen lighting and less efficient compact fluoros with highly efficient LED lighting – there are a range of cool to warm lighting tones.
 Get rid of old incandescent bulbs now!
 This pays off quicker than you would think, prices are dropping rapidly.
 Improve natural light so you don’t need lamps or lights during daytime.
 Skylights, solar skylights, Skytubes or new windows can save energy use over time.
 See rebate offer for NSW.

 Use motion-sensing night lights rather than leaving lights on all night, same with outdoor lights.
 Switch off when you leave the room - find a way to motivate the whole household!

 Dramatic improvements in cooling and heating can come from insulating or upgrading the quality of roof, wall, window and even floor insulation.
 There are many products for all situations.
 Appropriate shading and ventilation will manage heat build-up (go for cross ventilation and high heat venting).
 Gap sealing will keep the cool and the heat in when you want it.
 Retro fitting underfloor insulation – especially for older draughty Queenslander style houses, works well.

 With good design, we should not need much heating in our subtropical climate.
 If you need lots, try upgrading the insulation, more floor rugs, sealing gaps, putting up better curtains with pelmets, closing windows and other ways to minimise heat loss.
 The most efficient heating comes from reverse cycle air con.
 Try heating yourself rather than the whole room with warmer clothing and heated throws rugs.
-For detailed advice see this booklet.

 We have a great climate for solar hot water – free water heating from the sun!
 If you have a big solar array a heat pump may be a good option too.